philipgomesph/VaultBase/PATCH-NOTES.md

 - Created the PATCH-NOTES.md file to log changes.
 - Added the Iconize plugin to the project.
 - Created the SUGGESTED-PLUGINS.md file with a list of recommended plugins for Obsidian.

+## [2024-05-30] (latest update)

+- Added a thanks & contributions section to SUGGESTED-PLUGINS.md, highlighting @iKohlVictor.
+- Added a special thanks section to README.md for @iKohlVictor, @EsdrasSantosDV, and @geraldocabral.
+- Added a reference to PATCH-NOTES.md at the end of SUGGESTED-PLUGINS.md.